ScatterPrism: convergence for generative simulation and inverse problems in particle and nuclear physics: Discussion and conclusion

 \section{Discussion and conclusion}

-For practitioners applying generative models to \ac{HEP}, our results underscore a critical training dynamic: the convergence of the standard \ac{CFM} velocity loss can be misleading and does not ensure the fidelity of physical observables.
-Because physical distributions require significantly longer training to stabilize, decoupled evaluation using domain-specific observables is essential.
-Accounting for this discrepancy, we demonstrated through JetPrism—validated on synthetic and JLab MC-POM datasets—that \ac{CFM} provides a robust, deterministic framework for capturing complex phase spaces and unfolding detector-level kinematics.
+For practitioners applying generative models across NP and HEP, our results show that standard CFM velocity loss convergence can mislead and does not ensure physical-observable fidelity.
+Because physical distributions need longer training to stabilize, decoupled evaluation using domain-specific observables is essential.
+ScatterPrism---validated on synthetic and JLab datasets---demonstrates that CFM provides a robust, deterministic framework for capturing phase spaces and unfolding detector kinematics.

-By learning flexible mappings between detector observables and particle truths, JetPrism offers an AI-driven, unbinned alternative to computationally expensive Monte Carlo simulations.
-This event-level approach reduces binning artifacts and facilitates exploring low cross-section topologies (e.g., near-threshold $J/\psi$ photoproduction, $\phi$ SDMEs, exotic hybrid mesons).
-This accelerated pipeline is highly advantageous for \ac{EIC} development, enabling rapid systematic iterations of detector configurations without repeated simulation campaigns.A detailed quantification of these computational throughput gains is provided in Appendix~\ref{app:inference_speed}.
+By learning flexible mappings between detector observables and particle truths, ScatterPrism provides an AI-driven, unbinned alternative to expensive Monte Carlo simulations.
+Initiated by the convergence pathologies exposed in the JLab NP dataset, our methodology reliably captures low cross-section topologies (e.g., near-threshold $J/\psi$ photoproduction, exotic mesons) vital for the EIC.
+Furthermore, our synthetic benchmarks demonstrate that this diagnostic framework is inherently dataset-agnostic.
+Consequently, identical machinery is positioned to extend to complex HEP final states, such as jets and high-multiplicity multi-particle decays.
+This unified approach enables rapid systematic iterations without repeated simulation campaigns (see computational throughput in Appendix~\ref{app:inference_speed}).